-The 29-year-old NSA whistleblower Edward Snowden is a hero.
+The NSA whistleblower Edward Snowden is an American hero.
 Every American should wish we had many more people like him (including Bradley Manning and Julian Assange), not fewer.
 He is a genuine patriot.
 He has done far more to bring accountability to government than ANY current Republican Congressman or Senator who sticks his chest out and says he believes in “limited government” and “the Constitution.”

 Trying to understand their objections to the invaluable service Mr. Snowden provided our country, they just don’t make any sense.

 Here, in no particular order, are the most pointed arguments his critics have leveled at him:

 1. “He’s a high school dropout.”
 This is just ridiculous, and a blatant personal attack.
 And this is only said to distract the listener or reader from learning about what it is Snowden really did.
 If it is wrong to drop out of high school, why didn’t these guys criticize Princess Diana?
 What about Thomas Edison?
 Benjamin Franklin?
 Albert Einstein?
 All these people dropped out of high school too, and that had no long-term effect on their character now, did it?